mansijain1/pi-shaped-workshop-mansi/README.md

     To reduce costs and resource usage, as Ingress allows multiple services to share a single external IP.
     It also provides centralized routing, TLS termination, and traffic management, making it easier to manage and secure external access.

+DAY-4

+1. Why is Helm important for managing configuration across different environments in a real-world product (e.g., dev, staging, prod)?

+   Helm plays a key role in managing configurations across environments by enabling the reuse of common deployment templates, while allowing environment-specific settings (such as for dev, staging, and prod) through separate values files.
+This approach promotes consistency, simplifies maintenance, and provides version control throughout the entire deployment workflow.

+2. How does Helm simplify deployment rollback during a production incident?

+      Helm makes rolling back deployments during a production incident easier by maintaining a versioned history of all releases.
+If an issue occurs, you can quickly return to a previous stable state with a simple helm rollback command.
+This restores both the application configuration and resources, helping to reduce downtime and simplify recovery.